-The Holcad.
+The Michigan State News.
 This is the official student paper, which is issued twice a week.
 The editor-in-chief, business manager, and co-ed editor are elected during the winter term, and take office at the beginning of the spring term.
-The remainder of the staff are appointed by the editor-in-chief.
+The remainder of the staff is appointed by the editorin-chief.